 So once it got light outside, went on my little paddle...and believe me, it in NO WAY resenbles any of the many paddles Steph and Joe takes.
 Like my knitting, this is a ZEN experience.
-I'm doing it to empty my brain of the disturbing images I carry around.
-This is my recharging time.
+I'm doing it to empty my brain of the disturbing images

 I'm obviously not the only one out here, well, once it lights up a little.
 It's about eight miles round trip, but most of it is not doing anything except floating and drifting.
 I can tell real paddler's; they have blisters and calluses at the base of their fingers.
 Most of the people I run into out here...and there are a BUNCH...are in some kind of race with themselves.
 They must be training for something sweaty, because they are entirely missing out on the Zen.